Lab Members

 Mareike Ernst

-Mareike Ernst is a postdoctoral researcher and psychotherapist in training at the University Medical Centre of the Johannes Gutenberg-University Mainz in Germany.
-She is the principal investigator of the projects TempRes (examining temporal dynamics of suicide ideation and risk and protective factors, building on the IMV model) and TASC (aimed at strengthening suicide prevention in populations affected by cancer).
-Both within the context of suicide and beyond, particular foci of her research are loneliness and child abuse and neglect.
+Mareike Ernst is an assistant professor and psychotherapist in training at the University of Klagenfurt in Austria, where she leads the Interpersonal Processes and Crises Lab.
+She is a visiting researcher at the SBRL and the Principal Investigator of the projects TempRes (examining temporal dynamics of suicidal ideation and risk and protective factors, building on the IMV model) and TASC (aimed at strengthening suicide prevention in people with cancer).
+Her main research topics, in connection with suicidality and beyond, are psychotherapy research and loneliness.

 Twitter: @ernst_mareike